 Even with free software on the table, your platform choice is always determined by:

-• how much your time is worth wrestling problems
+- how much your time is worth wrestling problems

-• how much flexibility do you need (for customizing to your needs)
+- how much flexibility do you need (for customizing to your needs)

-• how much you are willing to pay for the licenses and support
+- how much you are willing to pay for the licenses and support

 In any case, Python community did good work.
 Please consider sponsoring PyInstaller and PSF if you profit immensely from their work.
-But if your company already paid for MATLAB and has real MATLAB experts on it*, don’t switch to Python just for the sake of chasing the trendy thing.
+But if your company already paid for MATLAB and has real MATLAB experts on it*, don’t switch completely to Python just for the sake of chasing the trendy thing.
 You will loose time.
 Lots of time!
 Precious engineering hours!
 Over really stupid things like the ones above that is totally not your fault!
 It’s better to dedicate a few days dealing with MATLAB-Python interface than wasting months over the clumsiness of Python if you have a long, complex workflow

-Python’s largest value over MATLAB is that there’s a function developed for nearly every less than common situations (like all different variations of path and file management tools) so you don’t need MATLAB File Exchange to fill in the gap, but the downside is that Python, just like the rest of FOSS world (or Tektronix), has absolutely no sense of user experience studies: common operations are tucked under clumsy maneuvers such as making user jump through hoops to run a Python script in the interpreter (import do not execute the script after its cached, execfile was lile eval in MATLAB so they made it hell, or you need to import a freaking library like runpy to do something basic like this.
-I understand they cannot Why can’t they just add a root-level function like run() and call it a day?
-Python was just too eager to protect the namespace, and this comes at the expense of adding a lot of stupid maneuvers for really basic bread-and-butter stuff).
+Python’s largest value over MATLAB is that there’s a function developed for nearly every less than common situations (like all different variations of path and file management tools) so you don’t need MATLAB File Exchange to fill in the gap, but the downside is that Python, just like the rest of FOSS world (or Tektronix), has absolutely no sense of user experience studies: common operations are tucked under clumsy maneuvers such as making user jump through hoops to run a Python script in the interpreter:import do not execute the script after its cached, execfile was lile eval in MATLAB so they made it hell, or you need to import a library like runpy or runfile to do something basic like this.
+Why can’t they just add a native root-level function like runfile() and call it a day without waiting for IPhyton to provide something this basic?
+I know Python was is too eager to protect the namespace, but this comes at the expense of adding a lot of stupid maneuvers for really basic bread-and-butter stuff).
 Python is productive in the sense that there are many sophisticated features that are readily available that you don’t have to write your own library for the advanced cases, but the edge is like 1% of the use cases which I invest the time when I run into it: it’s not worth making 99% of my workflow miserable!